 However, if Peter's belief that Steve is the best-qualified candidate is based solely on Steve's longevity with the organization, Peter may be depending too heavily on only one element of the job qualifications.
 Peter should evaluate each candidate's entire application comprehensively, including the nature and length of each person's job-related work experience, education, other job skills, knowledge, and abilities, to make his selection decision.

-Achieving a workplace that includes a proportional representation of minority groups and females does not happen overnight.
+Commentary: Achieving a workplace that includes a proportional representation of minority groups and females does not happen overnight.
 In some cases, qualified minority and female candidates may simply be unavailable.
 That is why it is important to consider diversity starting at the very early stages of recruiting, as well as throughout the selection and hiring processes.
 In addition, employers who are federal contractors or a state transportation agency, such as CDOT, must compile an annual affirmative action plan that determines whether the employer needs placement goals to achieve a better representation of minorities, based on the organizational profile, job group analysis, and availability analysis.

 Why Does Affirmative Action Sometimes Fail?